Begin with a one‑on‑one video appointment so your provider can understand your goals and the challenges you want to solve.

 Additional resources: CDC: ADHD Overview · Telehealth.HHS.gov

-In only a few minutes, our free ADHD evaluation will help identify the right clinician and treatment plan for your mental health needs.
-Complete our free online assessment to screen for ADHD, anxiety, and depression and determine if a clinical evaluation is recommended.
+In only a few minutes, the free ADHD evaluation will help identify the right clinician and treatment plan for your mental health needs.
+Complete the free online assessment to screen for ADHD, anxiety, and depression and determine if a clinical evaluation is recommended.

-Mental health and obtaining an ADHD diagnosis is a complicated process, so it’s natural that you may have some lingering questions.
-We’ve taken the time to answer a few of the most commonly asked questions below.
+Mental health and obtaining an ADHD assement is a complicated process, so it’s natural that you may have some lingering questions.
+Below are answers to some of the most commonly asked questions.